mgreiler/se-unlocked/Transcripts/EP_04_Leif_Singer.md

+---
-# Transcript Episode 4 with Leif Singer
+episode: "Transcript Episode 4 with Leif Singer"
+permalink: /episode-4-leif-singer
+status: publish
+type: transcript
+---

 **Michaela:** [00:00:00] Hello, and welcome to the Software Engineering Unlocked podcast, where I talk to experienced developers from different companies about